 Despite the confusion, hey are NOT the same thing!

 Cod liver oil is from the liver of the cod (an organ meat that contains omega-3 and vitamin A, vitamin A is crucial for immunity, proper growth of a fetus, eye health and much more).

-Choose a brand of cod liver oil that hasn’t been heated such as Green Pastures fermented cod liver oil or Rositas.
+Choose a brand of cod liver oil that hasn’t been heated such as Green Pasture fermented cod liver oil.

 Take the right dose of cod liver oil (2 capsules generally per day) and ensure you’re getting enough omega-6 from animal sources.
 This is very important!

 We wrote an entire article about cod liver oil if you are interested you can find it here.